 Criteria for funding

-To be eligible for funding, applications need to meet the following criteria:
+Previously, to be eligible for funding, applications needed to meet the following criteria:

 The building must be privately owned

 The building must be privately owned.
 By privately owned, we mean individuals, companies and private trusts.
 We can't fund public entities or charitable organisations like churches and incorporated societies (other funding sources are available to these groups).
 The applicant must be the owner or part-owner of the heritage building, or give evidence that they have the authority to submit the application on the owner’s behalf.